COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Treatment usually focuses on relieving your symptoms and helping you feel better.
 You and your doctor will work together to find the treatment that works best for you.
 You may need to see a specialist or a team of specialists.

 Treatment may include:

-Your doctor also may recommend taking certain vitamins and supplements.
+Your doctor also may suggest taking certain vitamins and supplements.

-Surgery or other procedures may be recommended for physical symptoms like drooping eyelids, cataracts, or hearing loss.
+Your doctor may recommend surgery or other procedures for physical symptoms.
+These symptoms include drooping eyelids, cataracts, and hearing loss.